 Maps and photographs show it to be more in the middle of the Market Place, just north of the present Cenotaph, lying on a line between the Co-op corner of Wharncliffe Road and the Remembrance Cross in St. Mary‘s Churchyard.
 You can see a photo of it on the later page, The new National Schools on the Cricket Ground, (this was taken in 1887 when the Girls’ School built in 1851 was no longer a school but was serving as a Market Hall)

-As one would expect, all teachers at the new school were members of the Church of England and its affairs were overseen by a group including the vicar and church wardens.
+As one would expect in 1851, all teachers at the new school were members of the Church of England and its affairs were overseen by a group including the vicar and church wardens.

 But what about the boys??

 But what to do with the boys who were still being taught in the miserable room above the Butter Market?
 Well – they just had to be patient!!

 In 1860 another piece of land in the Market Place area given by the Duke of Rutland — a devout member of the Church of England — was ear-marked for a new National Boys’ School, opened on Tuesday April 16th, 1861.
 (Number 2 on the map)

 This was a short distance to the north of the Girls’ School, on a line between the gates of St. Mary’s Church and present-day Wharncliffe Road.